 This one has puzzled me for a while: How come Elfquest hasn't been made into a movie?
 There has been talk and rumors of this for years, yet nothing.
-There have been various fan trailers (you can find at least one on youtube) made and the elves of Elquest seem to enjoy a good measure of popularity at comic and cosplay conventions but so far zilch on the big screen.
+There have been various fan trailers (you can find at least one on youtube) made and the elves of Elfquest seem to enjoy a good measure of popularity at comic and cosplay conventions, but so far zilch on the big screen.

 If you're like me (early 40s) then you'll probably remember the excellent four volume series that the was/is Elfquest.
 Elfquest written by Richard and Wendy Pini was a seminal moment for me as a pre-teen and I read all four multiple times.
 Wendy's art was incredible throughout and the story well done.
 It also had the benefit of being in the midst of AD&D's popularity in the early 1980s.
 I don't think there was anyone my age who hadn't read it once.

 Elfquest tells the story of the elves known as the Wolfriders and their fight for survival against humans on the World of the Two Moons.
 Very quickly the tribe is forced to flee their woodland homeland which sets them on the path to find the legendary palace of the High Ones; the progenitors of the elves.

 The thing that makes Elfquest great is the believably of the Wolfriders; compared to the rest of the tribes of elves who are presented as near perfect beings for the most part.
 It is the Wolfriders alone who adapt to the world of the two moons and thrive.
 Their passions are believable and they are mortal having mingled with the wolves of the world to adapt and survive.